Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

-To obtain the yields for the full phase space (4$\pi$ yields), the $dN/dy$ distributions were fitted by the three-Gaussians function and the modified generalized Gaussian function~\cite{Moulin:1999mp,2011Geodesics,2012On}, the latter can be expressed by Eq.~\ref{eq:GG1G}.
+To obtain the yields for the full phase space (4$\pi$ yields), the $dN/dy$ distributions were fitted by the three-Gaussians function and the modified generalized Gaussian function~\cite{Moulin:1999mp,2011Geodesics,2012On}, the latter of whic of which can be expressed in Eq.~\ref{eq:GG1G}.

 \onecolumngrid \lipsum[0]